maxcell/blog/_posts/2017-12-01-inverse-captcha.md

   return total
 ```

 And there you have it!
 Solutions to both problems!
 If you found this helpful or you want to share your own solution, reach out to me on [Twitter](https://twitter.com/maxcell)!
 I'd love to hear it.
-If you happen to notice a bug in any of code snippets or a typo/mispelling, feel free to head over to my GitHub and you can open a PR onto [my blog](https://github.com/maxcell/blog) and I'll review it.
+If you happen to notice a bug in any of code snippets or a typo/mispelling, feel free to head over to my GitHub and you can open a PR on this [post](https://github.com/maxcell/blog/blob/master/{{page.path | replace:'.html','.md'}}) and I'll review it.
 Good luck with the rest of the Advent of Code!